 Punctuality is the same advice I gave in my 36 lessons to lasting friendship and the same in any communication and business meeting.
 Be not only on time to your yoga class, be early.
 Make it a habit to arrive early.
 Nothing disrupts a local class mood like the late comer!
 When it comes to being on time, you are either on time or you aren’t.
 Everything else is an excuse.
 Emergencies aside, rest assured that the punctual people do not charter planes to get from place to place so please never blame the traffic!
 Alas, if you must be late (which I sincerely hope you can alter!), do not let it be to a wedding, a funeral or a yoga class.
 Any yoga class.
 Get into a habit of leaving 5 to 10 minutes in advance.
 Let 10 o’clock mean 5 to 10 o’clock, not 5 after!
 Experience a new perspective by holding yourself accountable and by respecting everyone for never arriving after class has started.

-2 ~ Mind your Personal Hygiene
+2 ~ Mind Personal Hygiene

 Remember yoga class is often a very intimate setting and you may practice yoga closer to your fellow yoginis than you prefer due to lack of space or a crowded room.
 Please mind your personal hygiene.
 This one should be implied and I would let it go if I had never observed otherwise!!
 Use Deodorant.
 Use toothpaste or mouthwash.
 Brush your hair.
 Wear clean clothes.
 Bring a clean mat and clean towel in.
 These are the minimum requirements of appearing in public in general.
 Good personal hygiene shows respect to our own self and body first and foremost so it should never be compromised but especially not when others may be subject to your poor hygiene.

-3 ~ Minimize Conversation
+3 ~ Minimize Conversation.
+Or Go silent altogether.

 I must admit that Vickie’s yoga class is a pure social setting before class starts.
 It is the exceptional environment to every other yoga class I have attended and I am accustomed to engaging in some conversation.
 However, almost every other yoga class in my 8 year experience expects that you be quiet and focus inward as you arrive and set-up.
 The few minutes before class are ideal for a short meditation and for setting an intention so refraining from chit-chat is not just good etiquette but also really beneficial for your state of mind.

-4 ~ Turn off your Electronics
+4 ~ Turn Off all Electronics before Class

 Just imaging you are taking off for a flight.
 You really, really do not want to be the one who forgot this effortless necessity.
 Simply turn off your phones and pagers before class.
 Exit the world of constant communication which we all love and step into your mat fully liberated.
 Remember that others have done the same and interrupting the yoga zone with a ringtone (any ringtone!) is rather unforgiving, regardless of the calm reaction you may receive.